FleeceComrade/DungeonDraft-Projects/Buildings/Commercial/Tavern_GS_01/[[Credit]].md

 - These maps are **FOR PERSONAL USE ONLY!**
 - **Anyone using this map (or any part of it) must follow copyright law,** respecting all asset creators and applicable licenses.

-**2.2 *Attribution and Modification***
+**2.2 *Attribution and Modifications***
 - Skront is the original owner of the following assets:
   - Stone cracks overlay
   - The large curtains on [Floor 2]
   - The bamboo fence out back by the [Floor 1] kitchen door.
 Also appears from [Floor 2]
-  - The bottles laying on their side, and the Rack the bottles are on/in, all by the bathtub, on [Floor 2]
+  - The bottles lying on their side, and the Rack the bottles are on/in, all by the bathtub, on [Floor 2]
   - The bubbles in the bathtub
   - The porch railing on [Floor 2]
   - The roof on the [Roof]